Amid the excitement of the Apollo 11 Moon

 returned from the surface of Mars.
 In this first release the Viking

-During the night shift the color balance somehow shifted towards
+The color balance somehow shifted towards the blue during the

-the blue and the result was a surprisingly Earthlike Mars, widely
+preparation of the photographic prints and the result was a surprisingly

-reproduced in news magazines and television.
-While superseded
+Earthlike Mars, widely reproduced in news magazines and television.

 A later color image of a similar